 Videos rated "G" or "PG" may be shown by teachers at appropriate times.
+The showing of any video rated "PG" requires administrative approval and parental notification.

 VISITORS

 Parents and grandparents are invited to visit the school.
 Prior notification is appreciated by the classroom teacher.
 Visitors are required to sign in with the office when they arrive and to sign out when they depart.
 For security purposes, visitors are asked to wear a badge/ribbon designating them as a visitor.
 The badges are obtained in the office at the time of sign in.